 There are two kinds of stents, bare-metal and drug-coated.
 Bare-metal stents provide support to help keep the artery open after angioplasty.
 A drug-coated stent is a bare-metal stent with a special drug coating added to help reduce the chance of the artery becoming blocked again.
 The drug is released from the stent over the period of time during which re-blockage is most likely to occur.
-The stents were designed to be very flexible, allowing them to fit the shape of your artery.
+Stents are designed to be very flexible, allowing them to fit the shape of your artery.

 Boston Scientific offers bare-metal and drug-eluting stents.
 Depending upon your specific needs, your doctor may choose to place a bare metal, drug-eluting or some combination of these stents.
 There are differences between the two stent types (such as the need for longer-term dual antiplatelet therapy with drug-eluting stents) that you should discuss with your doctor.
-Please reference the ION Patient Information Guide for more details about the stent.
+Please refer to the PROMUS ElementTM Plus Everolimus-Eluting Platinum Chromium Coronary Stent System Patient Information Guide for more details about the stent.